Breast/Chestfeeding Course for Health Care Providers

 Should I take this course first before applying to a job?

 It is up to you.
-You can take our breastfeeding course for healthcare providers and have the course in order to provide adequate support to breastfeeding moms at work.Ìý
+You can take our breastfeeding course for healthcare providers and have the course in order to provide adequate support to breastfeeding moms at work.

 No/minimal experience working with breastfeeding families but I would like to take this course.
 Can I take it?

-Yes as long as you are a health care provider.
-However, if you are not familiar with breastfeeding, we have our 20 hour breastfeeding course which provides the foundation for anybody who is starting out helping mothers breastfeed.
+Yes!
+If you are not familiar with breastfeeding, we have our 20 Hour Breastfeeding Course: Foundational Concepts, which provides the foundation for anybody who is starting out helping parents breastfeed.

 Ready to register?